 There is yet another factor that is never spoken about, as it would boomerang on the Services; but, I believe it needs to be brought out into the open.
 Consequent to the induction of women as officers into the Armed Forces the Service Headquarters are very cagey of offering permanent commissions to SSC Officers, even though vacancies exist, because it is largely believed that there is no place for women as Officers in the in the senior ranks.
 The fallacy of these assumptions is brought out in the succeeding paragraphs.

-Reducing the financial burden of Pensions on the Central Government
+Reducing Financial Burden of Pensions on the Central Government

 In a TV chat show between Mr MJ Akbar, the famous editor and Dr (Prof) Subramanian Swamy, the erudite scholar, renowned economist and former cabinet Minister, the latter has advocated abolition of Income Tax not only on the grounds that the revenues realised were a mere Rs 2 lakh crores; but also on the grounds that levying of Income Tax has given rise to mass corruption by the Officers of the Indian Revenue Service.